datacarpentry/NEON-R-Tabular-Time-Series/_posts/2015-10-29-TS01-Load-Understand-Data.md

 metadata text file that is in the AtmosData folder.
 Navigate to this file and open it in your text editor of choice.

+INSERT SCREENSHOT

-Remember for this module we will be looking at air temperature, precipitation, and photosynthetically active radiation or PAR.
-Find these variables and identifywhat information the metadata tells you about these variables.
-We will show what we think is important from this metadata to our analysis here as comments.
-These can be helpful if we share the R file with others or with your future self.
-Make notes that are intuitive and make sense to you but that others can read and understand as well.
+Remember for this module we will be looking at air temperature, precipitation, and photosynthetically active radiation (PAR).
+Find these variables and identify what information the metadata tells you about these variables.

+We add what we think is important from this metadata to our analysis here as comments.
+These can be helpful if we share the R file with others or with our future self.
+Make notes that are intuitive and intelligible not only to yourself but colleageus or collaborators as well.

-    # column names for variables we are going to use (when different the two
+    # column names for variables we are going to use datetime, airt, prec, parr
-    # files--15min/daily): datetime/date, airt, prec, parr/part
     # units for quantitative variables: celsius, millimeters, molePerMeterSquared
     # airt and parr are averages of measurements taken every 1 sec; precip is total
     # of 15 min period for quantitative variables missing values are given as NA